gethop-dev/hop-documentation/docs/source/how-to/install-on-premises/main.rst

    machine.

 First you have to install the necessary tools for this part of the guide.
-If are going to do the installation on a Debian 11 machine, as in this guide, you can run the following commands to install the
+If you are going to do the installation on a Debian 11 machine, as in this guide, you can run the following commands to install the
 packages: